climate-analytics/wave_of_net_zero_targets/README.md

-# Code and data for reproducing the figures of "Wave of net zero greenhouse gas emission targets opens window on meeting the Paris Agreement" (Gidden et al., 2021)
+# Code and data for reproducing the figures of "Wave of net zero greenhouse gas emission targets opens window on meeting the Paris Agreement" (Hohne & Gidden et al., 2021)

 ## Code